TAAL-GmbH/taal-client/contrib/README.md

 ## Register API keys

-The user can register muliple API keys.
+The user can register multiple API keys.
 To register an API key, do the following:

 ```bash
 docker exec taal /go/bin/taal-client register $API_KEY